ulule/developers.ulule.com/content/reference/project.md

 ## List all partner projects

 Retrieves all the projects that have a partnership with the partner with the given slug.
-This endpoint is only accessible to partner users.
+This endpoint is only accessible to partner users, unless the `status=online` query parameter is present.

 The response is [paginated](#pagination).